-The British government in March 2011, co-sponsored a Joint Statement on LGBTI Rights by 85 countries at the United Nations, calling on governments like Nigeria and other Homophobic African countries to end the torture of LGBTI people, protect their safety and Human Rights, and stop treating homosexuality as a criminal offense http://www.state.gov/r/pa/prs/ps/2011/03/158847.htm.
+In March 2011, The United Kingdom co-sponsored a joint statement on LGBTI rights with 85 countries at the United Nations, calling on governments in Nigeria and other homophobic African countries to end the torture of LGBTI people, protect their safety and human rights, and stop treating homosexuality as a criminal offense. http://www.state.gov/r/pa/prs/ps/2011/03/158847.htm

 Aderonke is 46 years old, an open lesbian, and human rights advocate.
 For years she has been a victim of homophobic torture, persecution, and brutal arrest in Nigeria and now she is seeking asylum in Britain.
 As a woman dedicated to standing up for others, now we must stand up for her!

 Aderonke fled to Britain in 2004, after being forced into an arranged marriage in Nigeria to hide her sexuality.
 When she was exposed, she was arrested, tortured and extorted by the Nigerian police.
 She has since received several death threat messages from the Nigerian Vigilante and Muslim Community Groups who brutally murdered her Lesbian partner.

 In the UK, Aderonke is a leader for freedom, equality & stands against injustices towards LGBT communities.
 She is a leader in Movement for Justice (MFJ), many other British LGBTI and women support groups where she openly and publicly fights for justice and equality.